-LinkedIn, is a tool that greatly simplifies this task with LinkedIn group and messaging.
+LinkedIn is a tool that greatly simplifies this task with a LinkedIn group and messaging.
 Facebook and Viber are not really the platforms where one converses about ROI and other digital marketing trends, and here, LinkedIn gives you the perfect platform to connect with local and international marketers.

 If you are in this industry, you should have a functional knowledge of what it takes to work with people and execute projects and at the same time understand the role of the respective members of your team.

 If you cannot define the responsibilities of your team, you will probably end up with gaping holes in your final execution.
 It is not wise to rely on human intuition and expect people to “somehow manage”.
 That is not a way to deal with people in scale and will undoubtedly create organizational bottlenecks.
 At the same time, you do not want to create bureaucratic approval processes.

 Successful digital marketers are always good at taking a task of any size and breaking it down into smaller, more manageable tasks.
 This is one of how one creates agile processes and an iterative feedback system where a developer or a designer gets feedback from every stage of the process from stakeholders as opposed to when delivering the final product.